Stumblinbear/BetterRecords/.github/CONTRIBUTING.md

 Commit messages should be imperative.
 For example `Add xyz` and *not* `Added xyz`

+The only deviation we make from Gitflow is allowing small, atomic commits directly to dev.

 [kotlin official style guide]: https://kotlinlang.org/docs/reference/coding-conventions.html
 [gitflow]: https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow